What is pupil premium for and how can it be used wisely to really narrow the attainment gap?

 What is the pupil premium?

 The Pupil Premium Grant is a scheme offered by the government to reduce the attainment gap for disadvantaged children in state-funded government schools in the United Kingdom.
-Pupil Premium Grant was launched in 2011, in response to the declarations made by various research papers which revealed that:
+The PP Grant was launched in 2011, in response to the declarations made by various research papers which revealed that:

 - Disadvantaged students face more difficulties in achieving their academic potential at school; and